Registration and Degree Requirements

 No credit is granted for graduate courses in which a grade lower than a B- has been received.
 Grades lower than a B-, however, will appear on the student’s transcript and will be computed into the student’s GPA, although the student may not use the course for degree requirements.

 Graduate students who do not meet other academic/program standards will be dismissed from their graduate program.
 This process entails a warning letter from the chair of the graduate program to the student.
 If the necessary academic standards are not attained within a period specified by the graduate program, the graduate program’s chair recommends to the appropriate Dean that the student be dismissed from the program.
 Students will be notified of the intended action.
-Appeals of such action may be made in writing to the (VCAA) within ten business days.
+Appeals of such action may be made in writing to the Vice Chancellor for Academic Affairs (VCAA) within ten business days.

 Graduate Committees and Primary Academic Advisors